<

-Kelly Yang’s novels Front Desk and Three Keys tell the story of Mia Tang—an 8-year-old girl who moved to America from China with her parents.
-Dealing with themes such as immigration, racism, social injustice, perseverance, and more, this must-read novel is based on the writer’s real-life experience running a motel with her parents.
-Click on the link below to download the free PDF teaching guide for grades 3-7:
+Kelly Yang’s novels Front Desk, Three Keys, Room to Dream, Key Player, and Top Story tell the story of Mia Tang — a young girl who moved to America from China with her parents.
+Dealing with themes such as immigration, racism, social injustice, perseverance, and more, these must-read novels are based on the writer’s real-life experience running a motel with her parents.

-Use this free discussion guide to spark conversation with your students about the themes raised in the novels.
+Download a free PDF teaching guide for grades 3-7 to spark conversation with your students about the themes raised in the novels.

 Sample question for Front Desk: